The landlord's essential guide to garden maintenance

 Issue 2: Damage to garden structures

-The key is to maintain a good relationship with your tenants and encourage them to report any problems, as and when they happen, rather than leaving them to the end of the tenancy when confusion over responsibility for any deterioration may occur.
+The key to keeping the relationship with your tenants good is to encourage them to report any problems, as and when they happen, rather than leaving them to potentially get worse, if left, and avoid any confusion over responsibility when the tenancy ends.

 Issue 3: Major garden alterations and re-landscaping

-Dispute case study: Garden maintenance responsibility
+Resolution case study: Garden maintenance responsibility

-The following case study shows the importance of having a garden clause in the tenancy agreement with good photography, keeping quotes, and makingallowances for seasonal growth, as well as showing how adjudicators think:
+The following case study shows the importance of having a garden clause in the tenancy agreement with good photography, keeping quotes, and making allowances for seasonal growth, as well as showing how adjudicators think:

 Deposit amount: £875